mylesduncanking/laravel-simple-migration/README.md

 You can disable this behaviour by running `php artisan vendor:publish --tag=simplemigration` and changing `config/simplemigration.php > auto_after` to `false`

+# Auto-index functionality

+To save some time you can use the automatic index feature.
+By default this will automatically add the `->index()` modifier to any column ending in `_id`

+You can modify these rules by running `php artisan vendor:publish --tag=simplemigration` and changing the values within the `config/simplemigration.php > auto_index` array. **Note: These values are in a regex format.**

+You can also specify an auto-index column to not be indexed ad-hoc by passing the `noIndex` option in the modifiers array.

 # Table naming convention

 Within the `$migration` property create a key for each table you want to migrate.
 Within each sub array is where you define the column changes.